landislab/landislab.github.io/home/index.md

 # News

+*May 2023*<br> New perspective piece with Nate Upham in Science on how diverse genomic sequencing among mammal species teaches us new lessons about the evolutionary history of our clade ([link](https://raw.githubusercontent.com/landislab/landislab.github.io/master/assets/research/pdf/Upham_Landis_2023_mammalverse.pdf)).

+*Apr 2023*<br> Sean McHugh just passed his qualifying exam on ecological niche evolution.
+Congrats, Sean!! 🥳

-*Apr 2023*<br> Albert Soewongsono has just joined our lab as a postdoctoral researcher to study statistical models of lineage diversification.
+Albert Soewongsono has just joined our lab as a postdoctoral researcher to study statistical models of lineage diversification.
 Welcome, Albert!

 *Mar 2023*<br> We just refreshed the lab website's [Research](research/) page to now feature recent projects and papers, and the [People](people/) page to now feature a new [Expectations & Values](people/lab_overview.html) document, written collaboratively by our group.